This IRS tax rule can help owners save on capital gains taxes by reinvesting in their business.

 How does the process get started?

 When you sell your existing investment property, you’ll want to work with a qualified intermediary (QI).
 A QI may be a CPA with 1031 experience, a real estate attorney, or a bank, such as Wells Fargo.
-Typically, before the first asset is sold, its owner and the QI will enter into an exchange agreement in which the QI is designated to receive funds from the sale and will then hold and safeguard those funds throughout the transaction.
+Typically, before the relinquished property is sold, its owner and the QI will enter into an exchange agreement in which the QI is designated to receive funds from the sale and will then hold and safeguard those funds throughout the transaction.
 A QI can also consult with the business owner on how to remain in compliance with the Internal Revenue Code.

 When must the transaction be completed?